node-techno-lab/node-cluster/doc/crash-in-async-method.md

 }
 ```

+## Test global Uncaught Exception handler

-If you compile and restart the application, you should see the following output on the console
+If you compile, restart the application and execute the same curl command `curl localhost:3030/crash/async`, it should produce the following output on the consoles

 ```text
 // Client logs